Andrei15193/Andrei15193.Interactive/readme.md

 ItemsSource.
 * ProjectedObservableCollection, which is the equivalent of applying LINQ's Select on an ObservableCollection, used by **DynamicPropertyEquatableConverter**.
+* StatePageNavigators attached property which allows for page transitions to happen when an InteractiveViewModel chnages its state.
+The view model itself is obtained from the DataContext of the Page onto which IPageNavigator items are added.

 ### Stuff going out